bitcointranscripts/bitcointranscripts/advancing/2021/static-invoices-in-lightning:-a-deep-dive-and-comparison-of-bolt11-invoices-lnurl-offers-and-amp.md

 Bob thinks, "yay, I've got proof of payment."
 And Dave has not been paid.
 He's only been paid once.
-Okay, so you can see that if you are paying an invoice, it's very important to you that no one else has paid this invoice before.
+So you can see that if you are paying an invoice, it's very important to you that no one else has paid this invoice before.
 It's very important.

-And this leads me on to my next point, which is that this is a very weak proof of payment.
+This leads me on to my next point, which is that this is a very weak proof of payment.
 I've just said that both Alice and Bob have this proof of payment.
 So really, having the secret just reveals that the payment has been complete at some point, does not prove that you have paid it.

-Okay, and then just a few other issues is, I've mentioned that Dave needs to maybe include hop hints in his invoice.
+Then just a few other issues is, I've mentioned that Dave needs to maybe include hop-hints in his invoice.
-If all his channels are private, and this kind of defeats the point, it's not, they're no longer really private channels.
+If all his channels are private, this kind of defeats the point, they're no longer really private channels.
 Alice can sell that information.
 So that's not ideal.

 The other thing is sender and receiver privacy.
-So if in this example that I showed where Alice pays Dave, Dave has zero privacy, right?
+In this example that I showed where Alice pays Dave, Dave has zero privacy.
 Alice knows exactly where this payment is going.
 But Alice has a lot of privacy.
 Dave doesn't know where this payment is coming from, unless Alice now wants a refund, in which case she has to give up where she is in the network, which is not a nice decision to make.

 And then a small thing is that the Bolt11 signature that Dave makes to just prove that he created it, is over the entire thing as a flat structure.
 Which is just not great if you wanna go and show that invoice and now you have to reveal all these pieces of information if you wanna show that the signature is valid.

-Okay, some bad UX.
+Some bad UX.
-So this is a valid Bolt11 invoice, just stuffed with 20 hop hints.
+This is a valid Bolt11 invoice, just stuffed with 20 hop-hints.
-And you can see this is not ideal, right?
+And you can see this is not ideal.
 People at the back are not gonna be able to scan this with their phones.
 And it just demonstrates that you're kind of very much limited.
 There's a limit to how much information Dave can send to Alice using this method.
-And then it's just a little bit of an awkward flow, right?
+And then it's just a little bit of an awkward flow.

 We're used to paying directly to a static bank account that doesn't change.
-Now we have to tell users, okay, if you wanna be paid, someone needs to tell you first they wanna pay you.
+Now we have to tell users, "okay, if you wanna be paid, someone needs to tell you first they wanna pay you".
 You tell your node, please give me a new invoice.
 And then you send it back to the person, and then they can tell their node to pay it.
 And it's just a little bit awkward.

 And then another awkward flow is the withdrawal flow.

-So let's say Dave is an exchange, and you wanna withdraw some money from the exchange.
+Let's say Dave is an exchange, and you wanna withdraw some money from the exchange.
-Let's say you are interfacing with your exchange on your desktop, but your node is on your phone, okay?
+Let's say you are interfacing with your exchange on your desktop, but your node is on your phone.
-So now what you have to do is go on your phone, generate an invoice.

-Now you have to somehow get it to your desktop, email it to yourself, I don't know, and then send it to Dave, the exchange.
-Who can then go pay the invoice?
+Now what you have to do is go on your phone, generate an invoice Now you have to somehow get it to your desktop, email it to yourself, I don't know, and then send it to Dave, the exchange, who can then go pay the invoice.
-And this is a bit of a, just an awkward flow.
+This is just an awkward flow.
 All right, now I'm gonna dive into the various proposals.